statengeneraal/laws-markdown/verdrag/international/convention/for/safe/containers/(csc)/BWBV0003233/README.md

 1.
 (a)A Safety Approval Plate conforming to the specifications set out in the Appendix to this Annex shall be permanently affixed to every approved container at a readily visible place, adjacent to any other approval plate issued for official purposes, where it would not be easily damaged.

-(b)On each container, all maximum gross weight markings shall be consistent with the maximum gross weight information on the Safety Approval Plate.
+(b)On each container, all maximum operating gross mass markings shall be consistent with the maximum operating gross mass information on the Safety Approval Plate.

 (c)The owner of the container shall remove the Safety Approval Plate on the container if: